I. Business Involvements

 Proxy Rule Reform Proposed remedies for inefficiencies caused by regulation of public company shareholder voting, e.g., detachment of voting rights from economic outcomes due to record date regulation

-Insider Trading Served as an expert witness for the SEC in its prosecution of several important insider trading and market fraud cases including the landmark Crazy Eddie case
+Insider Trading Served as an expert witness for the SEC in its prosecution of important insider trading and market fraud cases including the landmark Crazy Eddie case

 Areas of Teaching Experience